 CBS News — which aired 30 reports on former Ambassador Joe Wilson's allegations that President Bush misled the country by saying Saddam Hussein sought to buy uranium from Africa, has yet to report that two and a half weeks ago, a Senate Intelligence committee report undermined Wilson's account and cited intelligence indicating Iraq had sought uranium in Africa.

 The New York Times and Washington Post, meanwhile, each ran at least 70 stories on Wilson's allegations.
-But, according to the Washington Post itself, they have each run only 2 stories on the intelligence committee's conclusions regarding Saddam and Africa.
+But, according to the Washington Post itself, they have each run only 2 stories on the intelligence committee's conclusions regarding Saddam (search) and Africa (search).

 Ombudsman on Own Paper